plaintool/TagEdit/README.md

 5. In the package window, click **Compile**
 6. After successful compilation, click **Use** → **Install**
 7. Restart Lazarus IDE

+### Method 2: Manual Installation
+1. Copy the `TagEdit` folder to your project directory
+2. Add the path to `TagEdit` in your project's search paths
+3. Add `TagEdit` to your uses clause

 ## After Installation
 - The component will appear in the palette under "Common Controls" tab